 November is an excellent time to book a room — for next year.
 Most hotels take names of interested guests year round and finalize reservations in the summer when prices are firmed up.

-Still interested?
+That said, parade rooms are still available.
 Here’s where to stay if you want to be where the parade passes by — rain or shine.

 Central Park West